Homepage Alan's Homepage

 COIL CALCULATOR PROGRAMThe calculation sheet below was designed for "Magnabend" coils but it will work for any magnet coil which operates from rectified (DC) voltage.

-To use the calculation sheet simply click in the input data fields and type in your coil dimensions and wire sizes..
+To use the calculation sheet simply click in the Coil Input Data fields and type in your coil dimensions and wire sizes..

 The program updates the Calculated Results section every time you hit ENTER or click in another input field.